usegalaxy-eu/website/index-graphclust.md

 <br/>

-Welcome to **Galaxy GraphClust** -- a webserver to process and analyse structural clustering of RNA secondary structures.
+Welcome to **GraphClust2** Galaxy server for clustering of RNAs according to sequence and secondary structures similarities.

-Galaxy-GraphClust is a web-based workflow for structural clustering of RNA secondary structures developed as an instance of [GraphClust](http://www.bioinf.uni-freiburg.de/Software/GraphClust) Perl pipeline inside the Galaxy framework.
-It consists of a set of integrated Galaxy tools and different flavors of clustering workflows built upon these tools.
+GraphClust2 is a  workflow for scalable clustering of RNAs based on sequence and secondary structures feature.
+GraphClust2 is implemented within the Galaxy framework and consists a set of integrated Galaxy tools and flavors of the linear-time clustering workflow.

 1. TOC
 {:toc}